Skip to flight searchSkip to main content

 What is Tourettes Syndrome?

-Tourette's syndrome is a condition that makes an individual to make uncontrollable sounds and movements that are called tics.
+Tourette's syndrome is a condition that makes an individual make uncontrollable sounds and movements that are called tics.
 There's no discovered cure for Tourette's syndrome, but treatment can help manage the symptoms.

 Top Tips for Flying with Tourettes